All articles

 Towel clips and magnets

 The walls in cruise cabins are usually made of metal, making most of them magnet-friendly.
-Pack a couple of small magnets to keep shore excursion tickets, schedules and activity brochures handy, or for even more functionality, opt for magnetic hooks that you can hang wet swimmers, towels or other clothing on.
+Pack a couple of small magnets to keep shore excursion tickets, schedules and activity brochures handy, or for even more functionality, opt for magnetic hooks that you can hang wet swimmers, towels or clothing on.

 A day bag and a bag for laundry/wet swimwear